General Prairie Dog Information and Permit Reviews

 Prairie Dog Permit Process for private properties

-There are two permit types: control permit and special permit.
+There are two permit types: control permits and special permits.
 A control permit is required for all prairie dog control efforts, unless it qualifies under the special permit requirements or is exempt.

 Permit time frames

-Complete applications for special permits are required to be processed (approved or denied) within 5 business days.
+Complete applications for special permits are required to be processed (approved or denied) within five business days.

 Complete applications for control permits (not qualifying as special permits) must be processed within 120 days and have a 60-day notice period in which signs are posted on the property, legal notice is published in a local newspaper, and certain documents are made available for the public to view on the City's website.

 Questions can be submitted by calling 303-661-1270 or by emailing Planning.

 Lot 2D, SoLa Filing No. 1 Replat D, Minor Subdivision (Carl's Jr.) (Northeast of Exempla Circle and US Highway 287) Prairie Dog Control Plan